-- the strength of the United States economy in general and the strength of the local economies in which we conduct operations; - the COVID-19 pandemic and its impact on us, our employees, customers and third-party service providers, and the ultimate extent of the impacts of the pandemic and related government stimulus programs; - our ability to successfully manage interest rate risk, credit risk, liquidity risk, and other risks inherent to our industry; the accuracy of our financial statement estimates and assumptions, including the estimates used for our credit loss reserve and deferred tax asset valuation allowance: - the efficiency and effectiveness of our internal control environment; - our ability to comply with the extensive laws and regulations to which we are subject, including the laws for each jurisdiction where we operate; - legislative or regulatory changes and changes in accounting principles, policies, practices or guidelines, including the effects of the forthcoming implementation of the Current Expected Credit Losses ("CECL") standard; - the effects of our lack of a diversified loan portfolio and concentration in the South Florida market, including the risks of geographic, depositor, and industry concentrations, including our concentration in loans secured by real estate; - the concentration of ownership of our Class A common stock; - fluctuations in the price of our Class A common stock; - our ability to fund or access the capital markets at attractive rates and terms and manage our growth, both organic growth as well as growth through other means, such as future acquisitions; - · inflation, interest rate, unemployment rate, market, and monetary fluctuations; - increased competition and its effect on pricing of our products and services as well as our margins; - the effectiveness of our risk management strategies, including operational risks, including, but not limited to, client, employee, or third-party fraud and security breaches; and - other risks described in this Form 10-Q and other filings we make with the Securities and Exchange Commission ("SEC").
+- the strength of the United States economy in general and the strength of the local economies in which we conduct operations: - the continuation of COVID-19 pandemic and its impact on us, our employees, customers and third-party service providers, and the ultimate extent of the impacts of the pandemic and related government stimulus programs; - · our ability to successfully manage interest rate risk, credit risk, liquidity risk, and other risks inherent to our industry; - the accuracy of our financial statement estimates and assumptions, including the estimates used for our credit loss reserve and deferred tax asset valuation allowance; - · the efficiency and effectiveness of our internal control environment; - our ability to comply with the extensive laws and regulations to which we are subject, including the laws for each jurisdiction where we operate; - legislative or regulatory changes and changes in accounting principles, policies, practices or guidelines, including the effects of the forthcoming implementation of the Current Expected Credit Losses ("CECL") standard; the effects of our lack of a diversified loan portfolio and concentration in the South Florida market, including the - the effects of our lack of a diversified loan portfolio and concentration in the South Florida market, including the risks of geographic, depositor, and industry concentrations, including our concentration in loans secured by real ectate. - the concentration of ownership of our Class A common stock; - fluctuations in the price of our Class A common stock; - our ability to fund or access the capital markets at attractive rates and terms and manage our growth, both organic growth as well as growth through other means, such as future acquisitions; - inflation, interest rate, unemployment rate, market, and monetary fluctuations; - increased competition and its effect on the pricing of our products and services as well as our interest rate margin; - the effectiveness of our risk management strategies, including operational risks, including, but not limited to, client, employee, or third-party fraud and security breaches; and - other risks described in this Form 10-Q and other filings we make with the SEC.

 All forward-looking statements are necessarily only estimates of future results, and there can be no assurance that actual results will not differ materially from expectations.
 Therefore, you are cautioned not to place undue reliance on any forward-looking statements.
 Further, forward-looking statements included in this Form 10-Q are made only as of the date hereof, and we undertake no obligation to update or revise any forward-looking statement to reflect events or circumstances after the date on which the statement is made or to reflect the occurrence of unanticipated events, unless required to do so under the federal securities laws.
-You should also review the risk factors described in the reports the Company filed or will file with the SEC and, for periods prior to the completion of the bank holding company reorganization in December 2021, the Bank filed with the FDIC.
+You should also review the risk factors described in the reports the Company filed or will file with the SEC and, for periods prior to the completion of the bank holding company reorganization in December 2021, U.S. Century Bank ("Bank") filed with the Federal Depository Institution Corporation ("FDIC").